 ART respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

-This privacy notice aims to give you information on how ART collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase or use a product or service.
+These privacy terms and this Undertaking aim to give you information as an Authorised User, on how ART collects and processes your personal data through your use of this website, including any data you may provide through this website when you use any product or service.

-Our full details are: Applied Relational Technology Limited incorporated and registered in England and Wales with company number 1589528 whose registered office is at The Old rectory, Ashford Road, Char`tham, Canterbury, Kent CT4 7HS
+Provider’s full details are: Applied Relational Technology Limited incorporated and registered in England and Wales with company number 1589528 whose registered office is at The Old rectory, Ashford Road, Chartham, Canterbury, Kent CT4 7HS

 Name or title of DPO: Lin Wallace